pmem/pmdk-examples/README.md

 	$ cd mapreduce
 	$ make

-In order for this to work, you need to have the needed libraries built first.
+In order for that to work, you need to have the needed libraries built first.
 If you are using the PMDK provided with these examples, you can build them by running: